 Recently in the office we were discussing Google and how we all use it.
-Nearly everyone in our office uses the internet for everything from words they cannot spell to aid in solving a complicated design problem, and as often as not, they don’t necessarily make a point of trying to remember the information they find.
-It’s more a matter of bookmark and be gone.
+Nearly everyone uses it for nearly everything from words they cannot spell to aid in solving a complicated design problem, and as often as not, they don’t necessarily make a point of trying to remember the information they find.
+It’s more a matter of bookmark it and be gone.

-For my children I can see that this mode of accessing almost any information is almost as natural as breathing.
-The subsequent forgetting of the information once it has served its immediate purpose is also seemingly becoming the norm.
+For my children I can see that this mode of accessing information is almost as natural as breathing.
+The subsequent forgetting of the information once it has served its immediate purpose is also seemingly the norm.
 This is a bit troubling.

 Always knowing that you can easily find out anything you might want to know without actually having to recall it is really quite new.
 It strongly undercuts the drive to try and store a lot of different things in your head.
-I think you need to have a wide variety of source material actually stored if you really want to think about things deeply, and more importantly, if you want to be able to see how this retained knowledge relates to and enriches your understanding of new things that you learn.
+I think you need to have a wide variety of source material actually stored if you really want to think about things deeply, and more importantly, you need this if you want to be able to see how retained knowledge relates to and enriches your understanding of new things that you learn.
 Easy access to information is very convenient and even liberating, but it is also making us lazy and … stupid.

-Some interesting research including this study by Betsy Sparrow at Columbia University supports these observations, and if you think about it, it’s kind of scary for its implications.
-How easy to manipulate people who are in the habit of NOT remembering much or thinking deeply about anything, people who have been habituated to just grabbing whatever information they need, using it, and then just tossing it away.
+Some interesting research including this study by Betsy Sparrow at Columbia University supports these observations, and if you think about it, it’s kind of scary for its implications–how easy it is to manipulate people who are in the habit of NOT remembering much or thinking deeply about anything, people who have been habituated to just grabbing whatever information they need, using it, and then just tossing it away.

-On hearing the very sad news that Ray Bradbury died this week, I feel I should append this post with a relevant quote from him:
+On hearing the very sad news that Ray Bradbury died this week, I feel I should append this post with quote from him: